hangingpulse/blog/src/content/posts/lack-of-life-loss-of-joy copy 2.md

 It is the same for movies.
 There is only one way of writing a screenplay.
 And that is by writing a screenplay.
 We all have a different process, sure.
 Maybe your process includes writing a twenty-page-long sales document.
 I doubt it but it still doesn’t change the point: the personality of a screenplay arises in the specific process of writing it.
 The life unfolds in the process, how Alexander puts it.

 It is that simple.
 Life cannot be fabricated.
 It can only be generated.
 You only have to look at nature to understand that.
 A meadow isn’t planned, the ocean wasn’t planned.
-And yet they have beauty and profoundness that will still be there when we humans and our art is long gone.
+And yet they have beauty and profoundness that will still be there when us humans and our art is long gone.
 All that nature does is take one step at a time.
 Nature trusts the process.
 Nature doesn’t care about the outcome because it can’t control it.

 This is what Alexander understood and this is what we need to learn.

-### Process in the Age of Industrialism
+## Process in the Age of Industrialism

 We are not only writing sales documents when applying for screenplay funding.
 Here in Germany we have to do this constantly.
 First there is the *idea paper*, maybe one page, still manageable.
 Then the *Exposé*, about five pages, getting more painful.
 Then the *Treatment*, 10-20 pages, the most hated document.
 No one wants to write it and no one wants to read it.
 Sometimes there is a *Bildertreatment*, the structure of a screenplay but the scenes are written in prose, which is at least somewhat useful.
 And finally even the screenplay is a sales document: you need it to apply for production funding or to convince the network executives.